oddbird/sliiides/content/css-next/css-cafe.md

     is designed for _a unified system_
   script: |
     Where scopes reference the DOM,
+    but they're more fluid --
-    but they are able to overlap,
+    able to overlap,
     and integrate more smoothly
     with global design systems.
-    Different styles can be given
-    different or overlapping boundaries,
+    Different scopes can have different boundaries,
-    while global styles continue to apply globally.
+    and global styles continue to apply globally.

-    This provides us with a much lower-impact alternative, where scopes are defined in CSS,
+    This provides us with a much lower-impact alternative.
+    Scopes are defined in CSS,
     and can be re-used across components,
     or overlap & cascade together.